dkweiss31/qontrol/README.md

 # Getting started

 qontrol is a quantum optimal control package built on top of [dynamiqs](https://github.com/dynamiqs/dynamiqs).
-You can define your controls however you would in [dynamiqs](https://github.com/dynamiqs/dynamiqs), specifying only how to update the Hamiltonian and control times at each optimizer step. [dynamiqs](https://github.com/dynamiqs/dynamiqs) also has strong native support for batching, which qontrol can leverage e.g. for randomizing over uncertain parameters.
+You can define your controls however you would in [dynamiqs](https://github.com/dynamiqs/dynamiqs), specifying only how to update the Hamiltonian at each optimizer step. [dynamiqs](https://github.com/dynamiqs/dynamiqs) also has strong native support for batching, which qontrol can leverage e.g. for randomizing over uncertain parameters.

 ## Installation